 3. Deepen your knowledge of metabolic health.

-Check out the new articles on our blog each month and follow along on Veri’s social channels for metabolic health tips, tricks, recipes, and more to support your understanding of your body and health.
+Check out the Journey tab, explore the new articles on our blog each month, and follow along on Veri’s social channels for metabolic health tips, tricks, recipes, and more to support your understanding of your body and health.

 4. Engage with the Veri community.